 The Final Step: Take Action

 Now, it’s time for you to take Steve’s proven guide to closing the sale and apply it to your agency.
-Steve says most agents won’t complete this last step, because it requires most of them to go back to the drawing board.
+Steve says most agents won’t complete this last step, because it often requires going back to the drawing board.
 Think of it as if you’re building a house: It’s difficult to rebuild a house—but if it’s not built on a solid foundation, it will eventually need to be rebuilt anyway.
 When the winds come, the house will continue to fall, and you’ll be constantly doing patch jobs.

 Similarly, instead of continuing to struggle with a shaky sales foundation, tear it down today and rebuild it the right way.
 You can get in touch with Steve to learn more about his proven sales process, his books, and his speaking engagements at his website: SteveWilmer.com.